Gleyber Torres Player Props: Yankees vs. Orioles

 Gleyber Torres At The Plate

-- Torres is hitting .258 with eight doubles, a triple, seven home runs and 25 walks.
+- Torres has eight doubles, a triple, nine home runs and 25 walks while batting .264.

-- He has hit a long ball in 14.6% of his games this year, and 3.4% of his plate appearances.
+- Torres will look to extend his four-game hitting streak.
+He's batting .350 with three homers over the course of his last games.

-- In 29.2% of his games this year, Torres has had at least one RBI.
-He's picked up more than one in 14.6% and driven in three or more of his team's runs in one contest.
+- Torres has reached base via a hit in 34 games this season (of 49 played), and had multiple hits in 13 of those games.

-- He has scored in 50.0% of his games this year, with more than one run scored in 10.4%.
+- Torres has had an RBI in 15 games this year (30.6%), including eight multi-RBI outings (16.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.